mart337i/Iot_case_report/README.md

 ## Introduction

 The Greenhouse Environment Monitoring and Management System is an integrated setup combining embedded devices, a centralized server, and seamless networking.
 It provides continuous monitoring of conditions like temperature and humidity, ensuring ideal plant growth.
-Sensor data can be analyzed via a website or by the system it self, it will push alarms if any anomalies occurs.
+Sensor data can be analyzed via a website or by the system itself, it will push alarms if any anomalies occurs.
 This cohesive system ensures agricultural efficiency and proactive management of greenhouse environments.

 -------------------------------------------------------------------------------------

 ## Architecture

-- Service-Oriented Architecture: using souce control design:  manyrepo instead of monorepo
+- Service-Oriented Architecture: using source control design:  manyrepo instead of monorepo
   - [Server GitHub Repository](https://github.com/mart337i/fastapi-nginx-gunicorn)
   - [Client GrovePi GitHub Repository](https://github.com/mart337i/embeded_device)
   - [Client M5GO GitHub Repository](https://github.com/mart337i/M5GO)